Democratic senators outraged at new press restriction

 Republican Sen. Richard Shelby, the Chairman of the Senate Rules Committee, said Tuesday that the Committee had "made no changes to the existing rules governing press coverage," but that it was "working with the various galleries to ensure compliance with existing rules in an effort to help provide a safe environment for Members of Congress, the press corps, staff, and constituents as they travel from Senate offices to the Capitol."

+Hours later, Shelby's spokesperson told CNN that the decision has been suspended while his committee reviews the matter.

+"As of now, the Rules Committee is simply examining what the rules are," the spokesperson said.
+"While the Rules Committee is reviewing the rules, reporters should continue to operate as they were operating yesterday."

-However, Democrats cited the move as an attempt to cover up what exactly is happening with the health bill.
+On Tuesday, Democrats cited the move as an attempt to cover up what exactly is happening with the health bill.

 "Press access should never be restricted unfairly, particularly not when one party is trying to sneak a major bill through Congress," Senate Minority Leader Chuck Schumer tweeted.